Tutorial V:

 PREFIX rel: <http://purl.org/vocab/relationship/>

-INSERT into GRAPH <urn:owl.tests>
+INSERT into GRAPH <urn:owl:inference:tests>

 {